mjordan/islandora_solution_pack_xml/extras/parameters_tutorial/README.md

   </xsl:if>
 ```

-This tutorial illustrates how URL parameters passed to a RENDER_STYLESHEET can be used to transform a single XML object, namely an excerpt of Cory Doctorow's Down and Out in the Magic Kingdom marked up in DocBook, in a variety of ways.
+This tutorial illustrates how URL parameters passed to a RENDER_STYLESHEET can be used to transform a single XML object, namely an excerpt of Cory Doctorow's **Down and Out in the Magic Kingdom** marked up in DocBook, in a variety of ways.

+## Rendering the table of contents

+## Rendering a specific chapter

+## Rendering the entire document